dennyzhang/detect_suspicious_process/README.md

 Read more: https://www.dennyzhang.com/suspicious_process

-Scan all OS processes, and report those not in the whitelist.
+Scan all OS processes.
+Check them against a whitelist.

+Any processes not in the list is supposed to be **suspicious**.

 # How To Use
 ```